-Welcome to the final HIGHER ED.ITION for 2016.
+Welcome to the first HIGHER ED.ITION for 2017.

-We also share some insights on how our Keep It Clever public awareness campaign is taking the stories of university research and graduates to even wider audiences through social media.
+Meanwhile, the sector’s Keep It Clever public awareness campaign – taking stories of university research and graduates to wider audiences – added another 5000 followers over the summer.

 Barney Glover and Belinda Robinson